nilton777/maya/README.md

-# maya a relação merste e escravo é do comprometimento.
+# maya a relação mestre e escravo é do comprometimento.